mit-orcd/orcd-docs-edit/docs/recipes/intel.md

 ## Compile and run programs with Intel compiler

 === "Rocky 8 nodes"
-    Once the environment is set up, you can compile your C or Fortran codes like this,
+    Once the environment is set up, you can compile your C or Fortran codes like this:

     ```
     icx -O3 name.c -o name
     ifort -O3 name.f90 -o name
     ```

-    or MPI codes,
+    or MPI codes:

     ```
     mpiicx -O3 name.c -o name
     mpiifort -O3 name.f90 -o name
     ```

-    If you use GNU Make to build your program, set up the varialbes in the Makefile,
+    If you use GNU Make to build your program, set up the varialbes in the Makefile:

     ```
     CC=icx
     FC=ifort
     MPICC=mpiicx
     MPIFC=mpiifort
     ```

     Use the variable `MKLROOT` in the Makefile when needed.

-    Finally submit a job script specifying a partition with `-p <partition-name>` and loading the intel module,
+    Finally, submit a job script specifying a partition with `-p <partition-name>` and loading the Intel module:

     ```
     module load intel/2024.2.1
     ```

 === "CentOS 7 nodes"

-    Once the environment is set up, you can compile your C or Fortran codes like this,
+    Once the environment is set up, you can compile your C or Fortran codes like this:

     ```
     icc -O3 name.c -o name
     ifort -O3 name.f90 -o name
     ```

-    or MPI codes,
+    or MPI codes:

     ```
     mpiicc -O3 name.c -o name
     mpiifort -O3 name.f90 -o name
     ```

-    If you use GNU Make to build your program, set up the varialbes in the Makefile,
+    If you use GNU Make to build your program, set up the varialbes in the Makefile:

     ```
     CC=icc
     FC=ifort
     MPICC=mpiicc
     MPIFC=mpiifort
     ```

     Use the variable `MKLROOT` in the Makefile when needed.

-    Finally submit a job script specifying a partition with `-p <partition-name>` and loading the intel module,
+    Finally submit a job script specifying a partition with `-p <partition-name>` and loading the Intel module:

     ```
     module load intel/2018-01
     module load impi/2018-01